EICR Certificate Cost

 Fire Alarm Costs

-The cost to install a fire alarm is around £100, taking between 1 to 2 hours to fit and test accordingly, depending on the type of alarm you choose and the ease of access.
+The cost to install a fire alarm is around £100, taking between 1 and 2 hours to fit and test, depending on the type of alarm you choose and the ease of access.

-It is strongly recommended to install a fire alarm in your home and to regularly test and swap the batteries (even if you have an electric alarm, they usually include a battery as a back-up in the event of a power cut).
-However, it is only a legal requirement if you live in a new build or a rented property — the latter being the landlords responsibility.
+It's strongly recommended to install a fire alarm in your home and to regularly test and swap the batteries (even if you have an electric alarm, they usually include a battery as a backup in the event of a power cut).
+However, it's only a legal requirement if you live in a new build or a rented property — the latter being the landlord's responsibility.

 Home Security Costs